mihailfox/proxmox-openapi/.github/actions/proxmox-openapi-artifacts/README.md

 - Run `npm install` from the repository root to install dependencies.
 - Rebuild the bundled dist output with `npm run action:package`.
 - Commit the updated `dist/` directory alongside any source changes.

+## Versioning
+- Action tags under the repository follow semantic versioning.
+Prereleases contain `-alpha.`, `-beta.`, or `-rc.`.
+- See the root `CHANGELOG.md` for user‑visible changes across the tooling and action.